The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: Partial zeta functions at and continued fractions

 Shintani's formula expresses the derivative of a zeta value at zero as a product of values of the double sine function.
 In Shintani's original formulation \cite{shintani}, the product is not uniquely determined but depends on certain choices.
-We present a formulation that gives a canonical product (in the real quadratic case) whose terms are determined by a certain Hirzebruch--Jung continued fraction expansion.
-Our presentation is based on that of Tangedal \cite{tangedal}, which in turn builds on work of Zagier \cite{zagierfrench,zagier}, Hayes \cite{hayes}, and Sczech \cite{sczechstark,sczech} (as well as, of course, Shintani).
+We present a formulation following Tangedal \cite{tangedal} that gives a canonical product (in the real quadratic case) whose terms are determined by a certain Hirzebruch--Jung continued fraction expansion.

 \begin{defn} Let $s \in \C$ with $\re(s)>2$, $x_1, x_2 > 0$ and $\omega_1, \omega_2 > 0$.
 The \textit{Shintani zeta function} in dimension 2 is the function

 \end{defn} More generally, one may allow the parameters $x_1, x_2, \omega_1, \omega_2$ to take complex values, but we do not need to do so in this paper.
 (As a warning, our use of the variables $x_i$ deviates from Shintani's \cite{shintani} and Tangedal's \cite{tangedal}, despite the similar notation.)